gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 the output to the caller.

 ### `Client`
-Finally, we have the `EncoderClient`, which serves (unsurprisingly) as the client of the encoder controller.
+Finally, the `EncoderClient` serves (unsurprisingly) as the client of the encoder controller.
 The `Client` interface exposes just a single method: `int run();`.
 This spins up the client, which loops infinitely, reading user input and executing commands corresponding to those inputs.
 The `int` response value indicates to the driver running the client whether